DivanDesign/EvolutionCMS.snippets.ddGetParentId/README.md

-# ddGetParentId
+# (MODX)EvolutionCMS.snippets.ddGetParentId

-Gets the parent ID of the required level.
+Gets the parent ID(s) of the required level.
 ___
 Visit the following [link](http://code.divandesign.biz/modx/ddgetparentid) to read the documentation, instructions & changelog.